Home Majors Computer Engineering

-Computer Engineering Degree
+Computer Engineering

 Students study the design of computer hardware, embedded systems, microprocessors, and the integration of hardware with software at the system level.
 Graduates typically pursue careers designing processors, developing embedded systems for autonomous vehicles and IoT devices, and working at semiconductor companies like Intel, AMD, and Nvidia.
 Computer engineering graduates command some of the highest starting salaries among all bachelor's degrees.

-What Computer Engineering Graduates Do
+What Computer Engineering graduates do

 Your degree places you at the critical intersection of hardware and software.
 Many graduates begin as software developers, spending their days writing and debugging code in team “sprints,” fixing bugs flagged by QA, and building new application features.
 Others become hardware engineers, using design software to create and test the physical processors and circuit boards that power our devices.
 A third common path is in software quality assurance, where your job is to systematically find and document flaws before a product reaches users.